canonical/lxd/doc/howto/cluster_form.md

 ### Join additional servers

-The required contents of the preseed files depend on whether you configured the bootstrap server to use {ref}`authentication tokens <authentication-token>` (recommended) or a {ref}`trust password <authentication-trust-pw>` for authentication.
+The required contents of the preseed files depend on whether you configured the bootstrap server to use authentication tokens (recommended) or a trust password for authentication.

 The preseed files for new cluster members require only a `cluster` section with data and configuration values that are specific to the joining server.